Work item tracking

 All three importers support an XML mapping file where you can specify how the input data of the three source formats is mapped to work items attributes and values.

 In addition, the CSV importer is capable of creating and updating work item links.
-The links can either point to yet to be created work items from the CSV file itself, or existing work items of the target repository.
+The links can either point to yet to be created work items from the CSV file itself or to existing work items of the target repository.

 A special wizard guides the capturing of templates from existing work items and provides graphical support for selecting work items.
 In addition, the wizard shows also linked work items with their relationships.